Life-saving fentanyl test strips illegal in Arkansas

 "I can tell you anecdotally without a doubt we are seeing more and more overdose calls," Jenkins said.
 "We are seeing calls involving opioids, including fentanyl, much more frequently."

-Both Benton and Washington counties are designated as "High Intensity Drug Trafficking Areas" under a grant program aimed at reducing drug trafficking and drug abuse.
-The program is administered by the Office of National Drug Control Policy and both the Drug Enforcement Administration and the CDC play a role.
-The program provides funding and other resources to local law enforcement agencies in areas where the manufacture, transportation and distribution of drugs meet certain criteria, according to Jay Cantrell, chief deputy with the Washington County Sheriff's Office.
+Benton and Washington counties are designated as "High Intensity Drug Trafficking Areas" under a grant program aimed at reducing drug trafficking and drug abuse.
+The program is administered by the Office of National Drug Control Policy and the DEA and the CDC play a role.
+The program provides funding and other resources to local law enforcement agencies in areas where the manufacture, transportation and distribution of drugs meet certain criteria, according to Jay Cantrell, chief deputy with the Washington County sheriff's office.

 Benton County Prosecutor Nathan Smith said he can't recall a case involving fentanyl test strips, but fentanyl and other opioids are a growing problem.
 He said police seized more than 60 fentanyl pills in one recent investigation.